zonca/zonca.github.io-source/content/jetstream_kubernetes_jupyterhub_pangeo.md

 You just need to complete the first part, **do not install** JupyterHub, it is installed as part of the Pangeo deployment.

-I also recommend to setup `kubectl` and `helm` to run locally so that the following steps can be executed on the local machine, otherwise you need to `ssh` into the master node and type `helm` commands there.
+I also recommend to setup `kubectl` and `helm` to run locally so that the following steps can be executed on the local machine, see the instructions at the bottom of the tutorial mentioned above. otherwise you need to `ssh` into the master node and type `helm` commands there.

 ## Install Pangeo with Helm